University of California-Irvine logo

 UC Irvine Medical Center and Health Sciences System

-A large teaching hospital and its affiliated health sciences system in Orange, contributing to health education and research.
+Administers a large teaching hospital in Orange and its affiliated health sciences system, integral to medical education, research, and patient care.

 Find Scholarships at University of California-Irvine